The home office has become quite the staple in a lot of homes throughout the course of 2020.

-Our blue distressed rug I had previously, but it’s still available online from Target.
-It’s called the Metis Evoke Floral Area Rug – Safavieh.
+Our blue distressed rug I had already is called called the Metis Evoke Floral Area Rug by Safavieh.
+It isn’t available online at Target anymore, but this one is similar.

 My original plan included a wire basket for additional storage under the desk, but I’ve changed my mind and have decided I’d prefer something enclosed to keep things a bit more contained and hidden (in the case of spare wires and things of that nature!).